We shall not cease from exploration

 Brief Descriptions of Assignments

-This course consists of a 15-week research project, with the final result being a final piece of writing in a genre of your choice that is geared for a specific publication.
+This course consists of a 15-week research project, with the ultimate result being a final piece of writing in a genre of your choice that is geared for a specific publication.
 The topic or subject of the investigation is up to the individual student, but grounded in his or her local community.
 Because writing a research-driven piece is a process, the assignments we complete will help that process emerge more effectively.
 The assignments leading up to your final piece are:

 - a research blog in which the researcher will detail and reflect on each stage of their research process;